-An honest Miller and his Son were driving an Ass to market, to try if they could sell him; and that the beast might be fresh and in good case when they came thither, they drove him on gently before them.
-They had not gone far before they met a number of people on the road.
-"Heyday, friend!" says one of them, "you seem to be mighty careful of your Ass, there!
-But one of you, I think, might as well get up and ride, as to go trudging after him on foot."
-Upon this the old Man ordered his Son to mount, which he did very gladly.
-But when they had gone about a quarter of a mile further they met with a second set of people.
-"So ho, there, you idle young rogue!" said one of them; "what, you must ride, to be sure, while your poor old father is limping after you in the dirt."
-Upon this the honest Miller made his Son dismount, and got upon the Ass himself; but as he was riding along, "You hard-hearted old fellow, you!" cried out a third person, "you ought to be ashamed of yourself.
-How can you suffer that poor lad there to trudge after you on foot, while you are riding at your ease, as great as any lord mayor?"
-The Miller, thinking that what the man had said might be very right, took his Son up behind him: but the next person they met was still more severe than the others.

-"Was there ever a couple of such lazy boobies," said he, "to load a poor dumb creature in that manner!
-Fie, for shame!
-You are much better able to carry him, than he is to carry you."
-The old man was so much nettled at this rough salute, that he had himself a mind to make the trial; but he bethought himself, that if you try for ever, you cannot please everybody.
+AN honest Miller and his Son were driving an Ass to market, to try if they could sell him: and that the beast might be fresh and in good case, when they came thither, they drove him on gently before them.
+They had not gone far before they met a number of people on the road. " Heyday, friend !" says one of them, "you seem to be mighty " careful of your Ass there !
+But one of " you, I think, might as well get up and " ride, as go trudging after him on foot."
+Upon this, the old man ordered his son to mount which he did very gladly.
+But when they had gone about a quarter of a mile further, they met with a second set of people. " So ho, there, you idle young " rogue," said one of them : "what, you " must ride, to be sure, while your poor " old father is limping after you in the " dirt."
+Upon this the honest Miller made his son dismount, and got upon the Ass himself : but as he was riding along, "You hard-hearted old fellow, you," cried out a third person, "you ought to be " ashamed of yourself.
+How can you " suffer that poor lad there to trudge after " you on foot, while you are riding at " your ease, as great as anylord mayor?"
+The Miller thinking that what the man had said, might be very right, took his son up behind him : but the next person they met was still more severe than the others.
+"Was there ever a couple of such lazy boobies," said he, "to load a poor dumb creature in that manner !
+Fie, for shame !
+You are much better able to carry him than he is to carry you."
+The old man was so much nettled at this rough salute, that he had half a mind to make the trial: but he bethought himself, that if you try for ever, you cannot please every body.

-Those who try to please all the world, will be led into doing many bad, and many foolish things.
-The only way to do right is to try to do our duty.
+Those who try to please all the world, will be led into doing many bad and many foolish things.
+The only way to do right is to try and do our duty.